Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: Abstract

 \section{Abstract}

-We present an end-to-end method for object detection and trajectory prediction utilizing multi-view representations of LiDAR returns.
-Our method builds on a state-of-the-art Bird's-Eye View (BEV) network that fuses voxelized features from a sequence of historical LiDAR data as well as rasterized high-definition map to perform detection and prediction tasks.
-We extend the BEV network with additional LiDAR Range-View (RV) features that use the raw LiDAR information in its native, non-quantized representation.
+We present an end-to-end method for object detection and trajectory prediction utilizing multi-view representations of LiDAR returns and camera images.
+In this work, we recognize the strengths and weaknesses of different view representations, and we propose an efficient and generic fusing method that aggregates benefits from all views.
+Our model builds on a state-of-the-art Bird's-Eye View (BEV) network that fuses voxelized features from a sequence of historical LiDAR data as well as rasterized high-definition map to perform detection and prediction tasks.
+We extend this model with additional LiDAR Range-View (RV) features that use the raw LiDAR information in its native, non-quantized representation.
 The RV feature map is projected into BEV and fused with the BEV features computed from LiDAR and high-definition map.
 The fused features are then further processed to output the final detections and trajectories, within a single end-to-end trainable network.
-In addition, using this framework the RV fusion of LiDAR and camera is performed in a straightforward and computational efficient manner.
-The proposed approach improves the state-of-the-art on proprietary large-scale real-world data collected by a fleet of self-driving vehicles, as well as on the public nuScenes data set.
+In addition, the RV fusion of LiDAR and camera is performed in a straightforward and computationally efficient manner using this framework.
+The proposed multi-view fusion approach improves the state-of-the-art on proprietary large-scale real-world data collected by a fleet of self-driving vehicles, as well as on the public nuScenes data set with minimal increases on the computational cost.